 On the downside, this camera comes at a high price.
 All the fancy settings also make it so you can’t reduce video quality to take low-quality, quick video clips.
 It’s all or nothing, which may not work for everyone.

-Best Digital Camera for Beginners: Canon EOS REBEL SL3
+Best for Beginners: Canon EOS REBEL SL3

 Why It Made The Cut: This lightweight DSLR lets newbies develop their skills with a camera that’s easy to use and creates beautiful images.

 — Dimensions: 4.81 inches L x 3.64 inches W x 2.75 inches H

 — Good live view autofocus

 The Canon EOS REBEL SL3 is Canon's answer to the entry-level DSLR, and it doesn’t disappoint, making it our pick for the best digital camera for beginners.
 A compact, lightweight design makes it easier to manage, though it’s still larger than many mirrorless designs.
 The clear optical viewfinder works well for beginners, who may find a digital viewfinder disorienting.

 Canon’s guided user interface explains features and functions to walk newbies through each setting.
 This model teaches the basics but has the functionality and design to let them develop near professional skills.
 The Creative Assist mode, for example, lets you dabble in different effects.
 However, you can also use manual controls to fine-tune for different situations.

 The vari-angle touch screen lets you adjust the camera angle while keeping the screen visible.
 It has nine autofocus (AF) points to help with composition.
 That’s not a lot in today’s market, but it’s still helpful.
 The SL3 can take great videos for vlogging and general use.
 However, when you switch to 4K, it does cut some of the picture to keep up the speed.